My Wife's Girlfriends

-My Wife's Girlfriends (Georgian: ჩემი ცოლის დაქალები) is a Georgian TV series, which airs from 2011.
+My Wife's Girlfriends (Georgian: ჩემი ცოლის დაქალები) is a Georgian TV series, which aired from 2011 to 2024.

 Synopsis

 The series describes the different childhood friends, the carefree Kato, the housewife Nina and the Feminist Tina's life.
 In the third and the fifth seasons, Natashka and Anka join the TV series.

 Characters

 Kato Kirvalidze (Nino Gachechiladze)

 Kato Kirvalidze is viewed as an "easy" girl to seduce because of her different adventures.
 (She was married 3 times and she had a lot of boyfriends).
 She has a daughter with her ex-husband Kote, a soldier.
 Her parents are divorced.
 Her father lives in Russia with his daughter, Vika, and her mother works in the US.
 She is very gullible (for example : Barbare, her lover Maksime's future wife proposed to her to punish Maksime, but at the end, she was punished).
 In Season 14 her parents married again.

 Nina Gurabanidze (Ana Tkebuchava)

 Nina is a Georgian housewife who has 5 children.
 Nina is married to Dato.
 She lives with her family, but she wants to become more independent.
 She is extremely jealous.
 Her parents live in Saguramo.
 She has cancer.